 I’m confused with all these studies.
 When is the best time to buy cheap flights after all?
 What should I take from all this?

-I’m confused too.
-We’ve reached the 10-14 weeks buying window and you can be use as a reference.
+The 10-14 weeks buying window can be used as a reference.
 However, don’t take it as granted.
-The most important lesson to take from this post is to treat these numbers as mere indicators.
-That’s all they are!
+The most important lesson to take from this post is that prices for each route behave differently over time.

 But to help you a bit more, I will share with you is what EXACTLY I currently do when buying a flight online: